huynhnguyen-haku/KidStore/README.md

 • There are two roles:

-  - Admin: CRUD products
+  - Admin: CRUD products.

-  - User: Manages cart and orders products
+  - User: Manages cart and orders products.

 ## Technologies